7,260,000 pageviews

 Gordon Lasley Jr.: Double Murder in an Indian Settlement

-In February 2012, 23-year-old Gordon Lasley Jr., a resident of the 1,400-member Meskwaki Sac and Fox tribe settlement in central Iowa, was sentenced to five years probation following an assault conviction.
-A year later, the Native American punched a man in the face during a Iowa City bar fight.
-In that case, tribal police arrested Lasley for assault causing bodily injury.
+In February 2012, 23-year-old Gordon Lasley Jr., a resident of the 1,400-member Meskwaki Sac and Fox tribe settlement in central Iowa was sentenced to five years probation following an assault conviction.
+A year later the Native American punched a man in the face during an Iowa City bar fight.
+In that case tribal police arrested Mr. Lasley for assault causing bodily injury.

-In addition to the above offenses, Gordon Lasley Jr. has an arrest history that includes public intoxication, criminal mischief, theft, trespassing, and various motor vehicle and driving violations.
-A drunkard with a mean streak, he is not your model citizen.
+In addition to the above offenses Gordon Lasley Jr. had an arrest history that included public intoxication, criminal mischief, theft, trespassing and various motor vehicle and driving violations.
+A drunkard with a mean streak, he was not your model citizen.

-Shortly after the double-murder, Gordon Lasley Jr. told a family member that he had killed his parents.
-That night, police officers arrested the suspect in his mother's car.
-Lasley's clothes were blood-soaked, and he had cuts on his hands which had left bloodstains inside the vehicle.
+Shortly after the double-murder Gordon Lasley Jr. told a family member that he killed his parents.
+That night police officers arrested the suspect in his mother's car.
+Lasley's clothes were blood-soaked and he had cuts on his hands which left bloodstains inside the vehicle.

-Meskawaki tribal police officers booked Lasley into the Tama County Jail.
-Charged with two counts of first-degree murder, a judge set his bail at $2 million.
-Because all crimes on Indian reservations and settlements are federal offenses, FBI agents are assisting in the double-murder investigation.
+Meskawaki tribal police officers booked Gordon Lasley into the Tama County Jail.
+Charged with two counts of first-degree murder the judge set his bail at $2 million.
+Because all crimes on Indian reservations and settlements are federal offenses the FBI took charge of the double-murder case.

 1 comment: